Subscribe to updates

 North Northamptonshire Constitution

 The meeting was scheduled to discuss the council's constitution, a document that details how North Northamptonshire Council operates, how its decisions are made, and the procedures that will be followed.
-This constitution is a requirement under the Local Government Act 2000, ensuring accountability, transparency, and that decisions are made in the public interest.
-It governs the actions of elected councillors, co-opted members, officers, contractors, and third parties.
-The document is intended to be written in plain English for accessibility, and suggestions for improvement can be made to the Monitoring Officer.
-Changes to the constitution can only be made by the full council in a public session, unless they are minor administrative changes.
+This constitution is a requirement under the Local Government Act 2000, and while some processes are legally mandated, others are in place to ensure accountability, transparency, and that decisions are made in the public interest.
+The constitution governs the actions of elected councillors, co-opted members, officers, contractors, and third parties where identified.
+It is written in plain English to ensure accessibility, and suggestions for improvement can be made to the Monitoring Officer.
+Changes to the constitution can only be made by the full council in a public session, unless they are minor administrative changes with no significant impact.

 The constitution is divided into nine parts: